rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 naturalism shows a provocative, unifying way of viewing the projects of philosophy and science.

-Here we also discuss additional _**meta-philosophical**_ issues and other worldviews in constrast to naturalism.
+Here we also discuss additional _**meta-philosophical**_ issues, other worldviews in constrast to naturalism, and the culture wars between worldviews.

 <!-- PAGETOC -->